Illustration: Kay Xander Mellish

 Kay Xander Mellish is an American who has lived in Denmark for 14 years and answered many questions from new arrivals and people thinking of moving to Denmark.
-She is the author of the new book How To Live in Denmark, available on Amazon.com
+She is the author of the new book How To Live in Denmark, available on Amazon.com, Saxo.com and iTunes, and offers How To Live in Denmark events for schools, unions and corporations, as well as a free podcast.

 I'm in the second year of my Bachelor's degree in Portugal, but I have been thinking lately that if I want to succeed I can't stay here.
 I have a chance to study in the field I really want at a Danish university.
 Should I go to Denmark?
 Will I regret it?
 Or will I live an unforgettable adventure?
 I've never lived abroad, I've never lived without my parents, but I'm sensing that this is a step i need to take in order to improve myself and an opportunity to live something awesome, something I will never forget.
 Please, give me your sincere advice.